Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/bones/editing/sketching.rst

 :doc:`the next page </rigging/armatures/bones/editing/templating>`.
-Anyway, remember that straight segments are always converted to one and only one bone (except for the *Template* conversion method), and that the future bones' ends are shown as green dots on selected free segments.
+Anyway, remember that straight segments are always converted to one and only one bone (except for the *Template* conversion method), and that the future bones' joints are shown as green dots on selected free segments.

 Remember also that the roll rotation of the created bones has been set during their "parent" stroke drawing (except for the *Template* conversion method) - their Z axis will be aligned with the view